Tausand-dev/Tausand_AB1000_LabViewLibrary/README.md

 # Tausand_AB1000_LabViewLibrary
-(v1.3-beta, under development)

-Library and examples to use Tausand Abacus AB1000 devices with LabView 2015 or later
+Library and examples to use Tausand Abacus AB1000 devices with LabView 2015 or later.

 This is a Plug and Play (project-style) library for LabView.
 To use it:
 * Download the library.